Courier (typeface): History

+Usage

 As a monospaced font, in the 1990s Courier found renewed use in the electronic world in situations where columns of characters must be consistently aligned, for instance, in computer programming.
 It has also become an industry standard for all screenplays to be written in 12-point Courier or a close variant.
 Twelve-point Courier New was also the U.S. State Department's standard typeface until January 2004, when it was replaced with 14-point Times New Roman.
 Reasons for the change included the desire for a more "modern" and "legible" font.